Jackson Hole News&Guide: History

-Sellett and McCabe co-published the Jackson Hole News&Guide until McCabe's death in June 2012 at age 101.
-Later that year Sellett and McCabe's heirs sold their shares to the paper's chief operating officer, Kevin Olson, who formed Teton Media Works as the parent company for the News&Guide and its sister publication, the Jackson Hole Daily, and a suite of magazines including Range, A Grand Wedding, Headwaters, Teton Family magazine and Jackson Hole magazine.
-Teton Media Works also owns the digital marketing agency Orijin Media and the online news stream Buckrail.com.

-In May 2021, News&Guide's associate publisher Adam Meyer became a minority shareholder in Teton Media Works.
+Sellett and McCabe co-published the Jackson Hole News&Guide until Liz McCabe's death in 2012 at age 101.
+Later that year Sellett and McCabe's heirs sold their shares to the paper's chief operating officer, Kevin Olson, who formed Teton Media Works as the parent company for the News&Guide and its sister publication, the Jackson Hole Daily, and a suite of magazines.
+In 2021, News&Guide's associate publisher Adam Meyer became a minority shareholder in Teton Media Works.
 Meyer is also vice president and COO of the company.
 He was promoted to publisher in 2023.